tonybaloney/wily/README.md

 #### `wily build`

-The first step to using `wily` is to build a wily cache with all of the statistics of your project.
+The first step to using `wily` is to build a wily cache with the statistics of your project.

 ```
 Usage: __main__.py build [OPTIONS] [TARGETS]...